-Symptoms of norovirus include sudden onset of nausea, projectile vomiting and diarrhoea but can also include a high temperature, abdominal pain and aching limbs.
+Norovirus is easily transmitted through contact with infected individuals and any surfaces or objects which have been contaminated.
+Symptoms include sudden onset of nausea, projectile vomiting and diarrhoea but can also include a high temperature, abdominal pain and aching limbs.

 The incubation period of norovirus is 10-48 hours, which is the time between catching the virus and developing symptoms.
 Individuals can pass on norovirus or shed the virus onto surfaces and objects during this period but are most infectious while symptomatic.

 To avoid catching norovirus or passing it on to others wash your hands frequently and thoroughly with soap and warm water.
 As a bare minimum, you need to do it following an episode of illness, after using the toilet and before eating or preparing food.
 Hand sanitisers do not work against norovirus.

 If you’ve got norovirus, remember:

 1) Norovirus cannot be treated with antibiotics.
 This is because antibiotics work to fight bacteria and not viruses.

 2) Drink plenty of fluids to prevent dehydration.
 It occurs because your body is losing water and salts from vomiting and diarrhoea, so it is important to drink plenty of fluids to avoid this.
 Elderly individuals, young children and those with weakened immune systems are more likely to develop more severe symptoms which last longer and are therefore most at risk of becoming dehydrated and needing treatment.

 3) Stay at home.
 Do not return to work or send children to school and do not visit your GP or hospital while symptomatic and until 48 hours after the symptoms have stopped.
 If you are concerned, talk to your GP by phone, contact NHS 111 or visit the NHS UK norovirus webpage.